Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ## Measures of presortedness in cpp-sort

 In **cpp-sort**, measures of presortedness are implemented as instances of some specific function objects.
-They take an iterable or a pair of iterators and return how much disorder there is in the sequence according to the measure.
+They take a range or a pair of iterators and return how much disorder there is in the sequence according to the measure.
 Measures of presortedness follow the *unified sorting interface*, allowing a certain degree a freedom in the parameters they accept:

 ```cpp
 using namespace cppsort;